Boocoo Dinky Dow

 Lucid ... well-told ... beautifully illustrated ... infused with humor. – David Willson, VVA Veteran magazine

-NEW: 'Boocoo Dinky Dow' interview on KRFP Radio
+'Boocoo Dinky Dow' on the air: KRFP Radio and KSER Radio interviews

 Tim Woodward: My friend Grady's crazy Vietnam War